sylchw/The-Basics-for-getting-settled-down/README.md

 - For taking Uber/Lyft from the Airport
 - I recommend Youtrip https://you.co/ if you're from Singapore, as it offers wholesale currency exchange rates

+3. US Data Plan
+- For calling Uber/Lyft from the airport
+- Purchase from your respective cell phone providers in singapore, hassle to purchase at airport.

 ## The immediate needs after arrival

+### Legal
+1. Registering with SEVIS with CIEE
+- Able to use the address you're crashing at, change after moving.
+- Call 1.888.268.6245

+2. Social Security Number application
+- Visit your nearest social security office ~ 3-5 days after arrival
+- Bring a pen to fill in an application form
+- Bring all identification and VISA documents, including training plans.
+- Things to note: Not all agents are kind and know what Singapore is.
+Be prepared to answer many questions or told that you're unable to apply before work begins.

 ### Transport
 1. Clipper Card